jlohmeier/atlasBREX/README.md

 - sj_170308_2.nii.gz (subject #2)
 - sj_170308_3.nii.gz (subject #3)

 Copy all gzipped (.nii.gz) NIFTI volumes and *atlasBREX.sh* into a **common** folder.
+(there should be no directories or files containing *orig* or *temp*)

-1. Step: First run atlasBREX with linear registration using the `-f n` flag to determine a reasonable fractional intensity value.
-AtlasBREX will propose you 3 images for selection (Choose the option with least extracranial tissue) during this test-run.
+**1. Step**: Run atlasBREX with linear registration using the `-f n` flag to determine a reasonable fractional intensity value.
+AtlasBREX will propose you 3 images for selection (Choose the option with least extracranial tissue) during this pilot-run.
 This step will usually take only a few minutes.
-In case of poor preliminary brain-extraction, registration failure or *T1-weighted images*, use the `-nrm 1` flag for intensity normalization, if you have AFNI installed.
-If brain regions are clipped using FLIRT/FNIRT, adjust the fractional intensity parameter to improve preliminary brain-extraction.
+In case of poor provisional brain-extraction, registration failure or *T1-weighted images*, use the `-nrm 1` flag for intensity normalization, if you have AFNI installed.
+If brain regions are clipped using FLIRT/FNIRT, adjust the fractional intensity parameter or reduce the FOV using `robustfov` (FSL) to improve preliminary brain-extraction.
 If available, try `-reg 2` for ANTs, particularly if you encounter issues with T1-weighted images.
 Single-subject or averaged templates with similar contrast patterns frequently provide better results and are more 'robust'.

 ```
 sh atlasBREX.sh -b b_template_brain.nii.gz -nb nb_template.nii.gz -h sj_170308_1.nii.gz -f n
 ```

-2. Step: Now that a suitable fractional intensity value is known, we can run atlasBREX with non-linear registration on all subjects in an automated and unattended manner:
+**2. Step**: Now that a suitable fractional intensity value is known, we can run atlasBREX with non-linear registration on all subjects in an automated and unattended manner:

 ```
 for file in *'sj_'*'.nii.gz'*